Australia’s native Mountain Ash eucalyptus trees can be viewed in the Great Otway National Park, along the iconic Great Ocean Road.

 The tallest living Mountain Ash tree is in Tasmania.
 It was recorded to be 100.5 metres tall.
 These trees often grow in high rainfall areas, amongst rainforest – as is the case in the Otways.
 The Otway Ranges experience some of the highest average rainfalls in all of Victoria.

 The Great Otway National Park

 The Great Otway National Park stretches along the Great Ocean Road coastline from Torquay through to Princetown.
-It also goes inland, through hinterland, to the rural town of Colac.
+It also goes inland, through hinterland, in the Great Otway National Park.